Analytical Performance Estimations for Quantum Repeater Network Scenarios: Introduction

 Long-distance entanglement distribution service is impossible without quantum repeater chains, and it is thus necessary to examine quantum repeater chains' entanglement distribution throughput and latency, because they are two of the most important metrics for practical applications.
 Although quantum network simulators~\cite{coopmans2021netsquid,wu2021sequence,satoh2022quisp} could in principle evaluate complicated scenarios that are not analytically tractable, analytical formulae are more desirable for simple scenarios: They offer clear, quantitative intuition and insight into the explicit dependence of performance on system parameters, and the formulae can further serve as ground truths for the validation of quantum network simulators, giving us more confidence in their accuracy.
-In this work we demonstrate Markov chain formulation~\cite{mc-razavi2009physical,mc-basu2012percolation,mc-jones2013high,mc-vardoyan2019stochastic,vinay2019statistical,shchukin2019waiting,mc-vardoyan2020on,mc-nain2020analysis,mc-dai2021entanglement,mc-vasantam2021stability,mc-vasantam2022throughput,mc-chandra2022scheduling,mc-nain2022analysis,mc-zubeldia2022matching,mc-coopmans2022improved,mc-shchukin2022optimal,mc-vardoyan2022quantum,mc-vardoyan2023capacity,mc-illiano2023design,inesta2023performance,mc-davies2023entanglement,mc-goodenough2024noise} to easily obtain new instances of exact, analytical formulae for estimating throughput and latency in quantum repeater network scenarios.
+In this work we use Markov chain~\cite{mc-razavi2009physical,mc-basu2012percolation,mc-jones2013high,mc-vardoyan2019stochastic,vinay2019statistical,shchukin2019waiting,mc-vardoyan2020on,mc-nain2020analysis,mc-dai2021entanglement,mc-vasantam2021stability,mc-vasantam2022throughput,mc-chandra2022scheduling,mc-nain2022analysis,mc-zubeldia2022matching,mc-coopmans2022improved,mc-shchukin2022optimal,mc-vardoyan2022quantum,mc-vardoyan2023capacity,mc-illiano2023design,inesta2023performance,mc-davies2023entanglement,mc-goodenough2024noise} to easily obtain new instances of exact, analytical formulae for estimating throughput and latency in quantum repeater network scenarios.
 We note that some closely related works, for example,~\cite{vinay2019statistical,shchukin2019waiting,mc-coopmans2022improved,inesta2023performance}, focus on detailed evaluations of more complicated scenarios.
-Our objective is to provide simple, explicit results that offer intuition on the most important and straightforward figures of merit.
+Our objective is to provide simple, explicit results that offer intuition on the most important and straightforward figures of merit for specific network configurations and protocols.
+We also note some fundamental limits of quantum communication~\cite{pirandola2017fundamental,pirandola2019end}.
 We are also the first to generalize the double-heralded Barrett--Kok protocol (BKP)~\cite{barrett2005efficient} and examine from a networking perspective \textit{multiheralded} entanglement generation protocols.

 We assume that the distributed entangled pair will be immediately used or buffered to free up quantum memories, so that entanglement generation and distribution are performed continuously~\cite{chakraborty2019distributed,kolar2022adaptive,inesta2023performance}.
 Specifically, we estimate in one- and two-link quantum repeater chains (i) the long-run throughput, where the continuous protocol is run for a sufficiently long time, and (ii) the on-demand latency, where the continuous protocol is initiated when a request is received and is terminated when one EPR pair is distributed.
 Additionally, we show that the two-link results allow us to estimate the mean throughput of $2^k$-link nested repeater chains.